ModanwalPriti06/Angular-Notes/README.md

 ## ngModel (FromControl Class)
 - When we are passing ngModel in each input field to get input value the must be use name attributes also.
+- ngModel is a directive provided by Angular that enables two-way data binding between an HTML form element and a component property.
 ```
     <input type="text" placeholder="Address" name="address" ngModel/>
     <input type="email" placeholder="Email" name="email" ngModel/>